mwarning/MeshGraphViewer/README.md

 The base of the JavaScript/CSS code was taken from the [MeshViewer](https://github.com/ffrgb/meshviewer) project.

-## TODO

-- Use web sockets or JS code, so not polling is needed.
-- Use a GUI toolkit.
-So no webserver/JS is needed.

 ## License

 All JavaScript/CSS code is AGPL-3 because it is the original license, everything else is MIT.